Chain · Slavery & Abolition

 The Rio Grande remained outside U.S. legal jurisdiction.
 Mexico still refused extradition.
 The southern route, if anything, became more attractive relative to the northern one.
 Texas slaveholders — who in 1850 held approximately 58,000 enslaved people — faced a border that was impossible to fully seal and a neighboring country that treated their "property" as free human beings the moment they crossed it.

 The Gadsden Purchase of 1853 — in which the United States paid Mexico $10 million for a strip of territory in what is now southern Arizona and New Mexico — was primarily framed as acquiring a southern railroad route.
-But historians including Baumgartner have noted that the negotiations also included American pressure to obtain an extradition provision for "criminals" — a category that U.S. negotiators intended to include freedom-seekers.
+But negotiations also included American pressure to obtain an extradition provision for "criminals" — a category that U.S. negotiators intended to include freedom-seekers.
 Mexico refused that provision.
 The land was sold.
 The people were not.

 Texas responded to the ongoing border escapes with increasingly severe legislation: laws criminalizing the aid of escape attempts, laws making it illegal for free Black people to remain in the state, and laws increasing penalties for anyone who transported enslaved people toward the border.
 They established a border patrol — Rangers stationed specifically along the Rio Grande corridor to intercept people attempting to cross.